 Tet Ong Tao – Vietnam Kitchen God Day

-Every year on the lunar twenty-third December, Vietnamese people hold the ceremony to say goodbye to Ong Tao or Kitchen King who go to the heaven and report to the Jade Emperor all about the family that he takes care of over the past year.
+Every year on the lunar twenty-third December, Vietnamese people hold the ceremony to say goodbye to Ong Tao or Kitchen King who go to heaven and report to the Jade Emperor all about the family that he takes care of over the past year.
 This ceremony is called Tet Ong Tao or Kitchen God Day – a beautiful Vietnamese cultural feature.
-Celebrating Tet Ong Tao is a must custom around Tet which express the belief of Vietnamese people in Gods supporting daily life.
-You may wonder who Ong Tao is, where in each house he is worshiped, how Vietnam Kitchen God Day happens.
+Celebrating Tet Ong Tao is a must custom around Tet that expresses the belief of Vietnamese people in God’s supporting daily life.
+You may wonder who Ong Tao is, wherein each house he is worshiped, how Vietnam Kitchen God Day happens.

 An old painting about 3 Kitchen Gods

 One day, Trong Cao came to a rich family to beg.
 The female householder gave him some rice.
 Trong Cao recognized that was his wife – Thi Nhi and so do Thi Nhi.
 They could not forget former love.
 Thi Nhi told that she regretted having got Pham Lang to be a husband.
 When they were talking to each other, accidentally the new husband – Pham Lang came back from the paddy rice field.
 Thi Nhi told Trong Cao to hide inside a stack of straw.
 Pham Lang burned straws in order to get straw ash to manure a field so that Trong Cao died of fire.
 The former wife Thi Nhi saw that, rushed into the fire to be dead with him.
 Pham Lang saw his wife was dead, he also rushed into the fire to be dead with her.

 Warmest Greetings To All from Tracy Do!
 If you have any questions about Vietnam including Vietnam tours, do not hesitate to contact me.

 - Tel (Call/SMS/Whatsapp): 090 919 0247